httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Changes compared to RFC5843

-The status has been updated to "obsoleted" for both "SHA" and "MD5", and their descriptions states that those algorithms are either NOT RECOMMENDED (for SHA) or MUST NOT be used (MD5).
+The status of "MD5" has been updated to "deprecated", and its description states that this algoritm MUST NOT be used.

+The status of "SHA" has been updated to "obsoleted", and its description states that this algorithm is NOT RECOMMENDED.

 The status for all other algorithms have been updated to "standard".